NewsNerdsAtCoJMC/OpenDataUNL/README.md

 # OpenDataUNL

-A repository of data harvested from PDFs created by the University of Nebraska-Lincoln
+A repository of data harvested from PDFs created by the University of Nebraska-Lincoln's Office of Institutional Research Analytics and Decision Support (IRADS).

+Contributors: